mikkohopia/silver-redirector/README.md

 **Author**: Mikko Hopia
 **License**: GPLv2 or later

 Silver Redirector is a simple and flexible WordPress plugin that allows you to set up URL redirections for specific dates.
-You can create, edit, and delete redirect rules easily from the WordPress admin panel.
+You can create and delete redirect rules easily from the WordPress admin panel.

 ## Features
 - Redirect any URL to another on a specific date.